Xavier-J-Ortiz/better-databases-bloc/join-statements/joinstatements.md

 this query would yield the real names of users with emails that match in both `fantasy_gamer` table and the `charachters` table.

 This is because there exists an `email_address` column in both the `fantasy_gamer` table, as well as the `charachters` table.

+A query like this would be used to match a real name to a charachter within an online gaming world with the intent of sending the gamer emails with their real name, instead of their charachter's name, tailored at the email greeting.

 7)